 These are the fees for creating or renewing your licenses and permits on a regular basis.
 These depend on the type of New York corporation you’re operating and where you’re located.

-The way that S Corporations and C Corporations pay tax is different.
+The way that New York S Corporations and C Corporations pay taxes is different.
 We’ll take each one separately.